 Yet releases still happen.
 The opening of a new Church of Scientology in Ventura, California, was marked with the release of hundreds of balloons, garnering the wrath of Mayor Matt LaVere, who told CNN, "...we will not stand for this type of assault on our environment and animal life."

 There's plenty of evidence to suggest that his environmental "assault" label is no exaggeration.

 Researchers in Australia analyzed the effects that soft plastics like balloons have on seabirds.
 They discovered that soft plastics are more likely than hard plastics to cause obstructions in seabirds' gastrointestinal tracts.
 Of the birds examined, nearly one out of five died as a result of ingesting a balloon or balloon pieces.

 "If seabirds eat plastic their risk of mortality increases, and even a single piece can be fatal," wrote lead study author Lauren Roman, PhD student at University of Tasmania.
 "The evidence is clear that if we want to stop seabirds from dying from plastic ingestion we need to reduce or remove marine debris from their environment, particularly balloons."

 "Balloons pose a risk and nuisance to the environment, particularly to wildlife and marine animals.
-Anyone who walks the beach or spends time on the water has seen that balloons have become common in the local marine ecosystem," according to a statement on the town's website announcing the ban.
+Anyone who walks the beach or spends time on the water has seen that balloons have become common in the local marine ecosystem," according to a statement on the town's website.